-Redemption is now required later this year.
+Redemption is now required on September 4.

 One man who knows what it is like to taste defeat to an underdog from Mexico gave Warrington a call to share with him his experiences of how to handle a heavy defeat and bounce back.

 That man was heavyweight champion Anthony Joshua.